semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 4. Builds a newer version of the image using the latest code.
 5. Pushes the new image to the registry.

-The perceptive reader will note that we introduced special environment variables; these come predefined in every job[^environment].
+The discerning reader will note that we introduced special environment variables; these come predefined in every job[^environment].
 The variables starting with `SEMAPHORE_REGISTRY_*` are used to access the private registry.
 Also, we’re using `SEMAPHORE_WORKFLOW_ID`, which is guaranteed to be unique for each run, to tag the image.

 [^docker-registry]: Semaphore's built-in Docker registry is available under a paid plan or free trial.
-If you're using a free or open source plan, use an external service like Docker Hub instead.
-The pipeline will be slower but the workflow will be the same.
+If you're using a free or open-source plan, use an external service like Docker Hub instead.
+The pipeline will be slower, but the workflow will be the same.
 [^environment]: The full environment reference can be found at [https://docs.semaphoreci.com/ci-cd-environment/environment-variables](https://docs.semaphoreci.com/ci-cd-environment/environment-variables/?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)

 ![Build block](./figures/05-sem-build-block-2.png){ width=95% }